Table of Contents

 I took 10 ml per day, which matches the upper daily amount suggested on the product label.
 Since each 5 ml serving provides 62.5 mg of magnesium, this gave me 125 mg of magnesium per day.
 The formula uses magnesium bisglycinate with TRAACS in a liposomal form, which was one of the reasons I wanted to test this specific product.

 After a few days, I personally felt calmer — a different kind of support than device-based approaches such as vagus nerve stimulation for sleep.
-My sleep also became more settled.
-I am not saying this will happen for everyone, and I would not present magnesium as a treatment for anxiety, insomnia, or any medical condition.
-But compared with several other things I had tried, this was one of the few supplements where I noticed a clear difference in how my body handled stress and rest.
+This was a limited, uncontrolled personal observation and does not establish that the supplement caused the change or that others will experience it.
+Magnesium should not be presented as a treatment for anxiety, insomnia, stress, or any medical condition.

 Which Magnesium Forms Are Best: Glycinate, Citrate, Oxide, Malate, or Bisglycinate?